Revelvol/supplierManagementApi/README.md

 4. filter ingredient if they have supplier and/or function or not

 ## Request & Response Formats
 The API uses standard HTTP request and response formats.
-Requests and responses are in JSON format.
+Requests and responses are in JSON format

+## Deployment
+live server were deployed on the amazon ec2 server with ssh key

 ## Authentication
 The API uses Django Token Authentication for authentication.
 To access the write API, a Django Token Authentication token must be included in the header of each request.